MiguelCastillo/bit-loader/README.md

     * parse out dependencies from moduleMeta.source and set moduleMeta.deps
     * recursively feed each item in moduleMeta.deps through the first stage
   * precompile (moduleMeta)
-    * optionally builds and sets moduleMeta.exports, which prevents the build stage from executing
+    * optionally builds and sets moduleMeta.exports, which prevents the build stage from processing the particular module

 * second stage (build stage) *sync*
   * compile - evalutes moduleMeta.source